Shuuida/Bibliotech-1.0/README.md

 ---

-**Bibliotech** is a desktop application developed in **Python + PySide6** that allows users to register, edit, delete, and manage books efficiently, securely, and with a modern touch.
+**Bibliotech** is a desktop application developed in **Python + PySide6** that allows users to register, edit, delete, and manage books efficiently, securely, and with a modern touch, including PDF file management and reading and batch processing.
 It features a **Visual Studio Code–style dark interface**, automatic saving, CSV export, data backups, and support for both daily and global data modes.

 *(Currently in its initial release — future updates are expected.)*